Prostate cancer is a common form of cancer in males. It affects the prostate gland, which plays a role in producing semen.

 Gleason score

 A biopsy can also show how far cancer has spread.
-For example, if all the biopsy samples contain cancerous cells, cancer is likely to be present throughout the prostate gland.
+For example, if all the biopsy samples contain cancerous cells, cancer will likely be present throughout the prostate gland.
 If only three out of 12 samples are cancerous, cancer is less widespread.

 Precancerous cells and PIN